jnalanko/Hu4Rolls-2/Readme.md

 * Update stacks at the end of the hand and deal the next hand
 * Send the state back to the players after every update
 * Handle All-ins
-* Returning uncalled bets to stack

-Known bugs:

-* If the opponent bets more than our stack, calling will crash the server.

 ## Running the server